minimomo14/minimomo14/README.md

-Hi 👋 My name is Momo Miller
+Hi 👋 I'm Momo Miller
 ============================

 Frontend/ Full Stack Developer
 ------------------------------

 It has been over 2 years since I transitioned into the tech industry as a Frontend/Full Stack Developer.
 Following my graduation from the JavaScript Full Stack program at Grand Circus Bootcamp in 2022, I continuous self-study to enhance my skills.
 I pursued additional courses and opportunities for learning to further develop my expertise.

 * 🌍  I'm based in Anywhere in the World!
 * 🖥️  See my portfolio at [minimomo14](https://minimomo14.github.io/momo-1.0.0/)